wkorando/spring-boot-cloud-native-workshop/README.md

 ## Connecting to a Database

-In the second exericse we will connec the Spring Boot application we built in the first exercise to a database: [Code](https://github.com/wkorando/spring-boot-cloud-native-workshop/tree/2-connecting-to-a-database)
+In the second exericse we will connect the Spring Boot application we built in the first exercise to a database: [Code](https://github.com/wkorando/spring-boot-cloud-native-workshop/tree/2-connecting-to-a-database)

-## Setting up a Deployment Pipeline

-In this article we look at how to setup a deployment pipeline for the Spring Boot application we have been working on throughout the series.

-Article (in progress)

-Code (in progress)
+## Cloud Native Integration Teting

+In the second exericse we will use TestContainers and Spring Cloud Contract to handle test the Integration Testing of our Spring Boot application so that it is reliable and portable: [Code](https://github.com/wkorando/spring-boot-cloud-native-workshop/tree/3-cloud-native-integration-testing)